-If the project is PHA-owned, rent-setting and inspection functions set out in 24 CFR 983.59 must be conducted by an independent entity approved by HUD.
+If the project is PHA-owned, rent-setting (including redetermination of rent and determination of rent reasonableness) and inspection functions set outdescribed in 24 CFR 983.579 must be conducted by an independent entity approved by HUD.

 The definition of ownership or control provided under Notice PIH 2019-23 (listed above) is used specifically to determine whether a PHA retains control over a project for purposes of HUD's requirement for ownership or control of the covered project under RAD.
-For purposes of determining whether an independent entity will perform certain functions for the project, the definition of PHA-owned under Notice PIH 2017-21 is used.
+For purposes of determining whether an independent entity will perform certain functions for the project, the definition of PHA-owned under 24 CFR 982.4Notice PIH 2017-21 is used.
 This is the same definition used for standard PBV units.
 In some cases, a project may meet the RAD definition of ownership or control but may not be considered PHA-owned for purposes of requiring an independent entity.